markgarrigan/edge.nvim/README.md

 git clone https://example.com/your/edge.nvim.git   ~/.config/nvim/pack/lsp/start/edge.nvim
 ```

 > Replace the URL with your fork.
-This repo is self‑contained (no build step).
+This repo is self-contained (no build step).

-Neovim will auto‑load plugins in `pack/*/start/*` on startup.
+Neovim will auto-load plugins in `pack/*/start/*` on startup.

 ### With lazy.nvim (optional)